-Another way to enable a disabled IBM i NetServer user is to stop and then restart IBM i NetServer.
+A third way to enable a disabled IBM i NetServer user is to stop and then restart IBM i NetServer.

-Related reference
+Related reference:

-IBM i NetServer security: Guest versus nonguest
+"IBM i NetServer security: Guest versus nonguest" on page 37

 Typically you can access IBM i NetServer by using a user profile.
 The guest profile will be used when the requested ID (as sent by Windows or Samba) is not found.